Over 50 life insurance: premiums and paying out

 - you die because of an accident during the first 12 months.

-If you die before the first 12 months are up, and it wasn’t an accidental death, we won’t pay out the cover amount.
+If you die within the first 12 months, and it wasn’t due to an accident, we won’t pay out the cover amount.
 Instead, we’ll pay a sum that’s equal to the premiums you’ve already paid.

 Who gets the money from any payout?